tango-adb/docs/docs/tango/web-stream.md

 }, 1000);
 ```

-However this is not very good, because if you produces data too fast, and the consumer can't keep up, the buffered data will take more and more memory.
+However, this is not a good practice.
+If the `ReadableStream` produces data faster than downstream `WritableStream` can consume, the buffered data will take more and more memory.
 To know when should you enqueue data, you can use the `pull` method:

 ```ts transpile
 let value = 0;